 The Clown can’t survive unless you feed him.
 He has no way of nourishing himself.
 Unless you provide for him he will quickly lose power and eventually fall into a deep coma.

 You will notice I didn’t say die!

-One glass of alcohol at any time will act like a heart defibrillator, violently slamming him back into the waking world.
+One glass of alcohol at any time will act as a heart defibrillator, violently slamming him back into the waking world.
 Your alcohol addiction will return with anger!

 No, you can’t kill him but you can easily sentence him to a lifetime in a tiny prison cell.
 And for the sort of crimes this twisted malevolent demon has committed there can be no more fitting place for him to rot away his time.